reactjs/react.dev/beta/src/content/apis/react-dom/components/input.md

 ### Providing a label for an input {/*providing-a-label-for-an-input*/}

 Typically, you will place every `<input>` inside a [`<label>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label) tag.
 This tells the browser that this label is associated with that input.
 When the user clicks the label, the browser will automatically focus the input.
-It's also important for accessibility: a screen reader will announce the label caption when the user focuses the associated input.
+It's also essential for accessibility: a screen reader will announce the label caption when the user focuses the associated input.

 If you can't nest `<input>` into a `<label>`, associate them by passing the same ID to `<input id>` and [`<label htmlFor>`.](https://developer.mozilla.org/en-US/docs/Web/API/HTMLLabelElement/htmlFor) To avoid conflicts between multiple instances of one component, generate such an ID with [`useId`.](/apis/react/useId)